 Nordic skiing provides a full-body workout.
 It works your arms (biceps and triceps), shoulders, core, and legs.

-Therefore, it is good to warm up and stretch before heading out on the trails.
-Here are some simple suggestions for stretching and warming up: Four Easy Stretches for Cross Country Skiers
+It’s essential to warm up and stretch before heading out on the trails.
+Here are some simple suggestions for stretching and warming up: Four Easy Stretches for Cross-Country Skiers

 Are You Excited to Do Some Cross-Country Skiing in Aspen and Snowmass in 2022/2023?

-So, how about it?
+So, what do you think?
 Are you ready to get off the slopes and onto the trails this year?
-Want to ditch the crowds and reconnect with nature?
-Are you looking to get healthy and in shape?
+Do you want to escape the crowds and reconnect with nature?
+Are you looking to get fit and healthy?

 Envision freeing yourself from time frames and ticket purchases.

-Picture yourself cruising the trails with your friends and family, invigorating your mind, body, and soul.
+Picture yourself cruising the trails with friends and family, invigorating your mind, body, and soul.

 You can have this!

-If you’re a beginner, watch some videos to decide whether you want to try classic or skating.
-Talk to some local pros to buy or rent some gear, and take a lesson or two.
-Then re-read our “Where to Cross-Country Ski in Aspen (Our Favorite Trails and Why We Love Them)” section above or visit the aspennordic.com website and pick your trails.
+If you’re a beginner, watch some videos to decide whether classic or skate skiing suits you best.
+Talk to local pros about buying or renting gear, and consider taking a lesson or two.
+Then re-read our “Where to Cross-Country Ski in Aspen (Our Favorite Trails and Why We Love Them)” section above, or visit the aspennordic.com website and pick your trails.

 If you’re experienced, find your favorite spots and go.
-If you’re looking for a bit more of an adventure, contact the 10th Mountain Division Hut Association to plan an exciting hut trip.
+For a bit more adventure, contact the 10th Mountain Division Hut Association to plan an exciting hut trip.